How difficult is becoming a real estate agent in California?

 Becoming a real estate agent in the state of California

-There are several basic steps that everyone must take if they want to become a real estate agent in California.
+There are several basic steps that everyone must take if they want to become a licensed real estate salesperson in California.
+As a new real estate agent, it is crucial to take proactive steps and build a strong personal network to ensure success in your new career.

 Step 1: Enroll in a credible real estate school

 The first step in becoming a real estate agent in California is to enroll in an accredited real estate school.
 While no previous experience or education is required to begin your journey toward a real estate career, obtaining a solid foundation of knowledge in real estate principles, practices, and laws is essential.
+This education is crucial for those aspiring to become a licensed real estate broker.
 That’s where real estate school comes in.

 Best of all, you can attend real estate school from home without attending in-person classes.
 Online schools are preferable because they allow you to study at your own pace.
 Accredited online real estate schools are especially beneficial for anyone working full-time or dealing with other pressing obligations.